 Answers To Frequently Asked Family Law Questions In New Jersey

 Sooner or later, most people will encounter a legal problem that involves their family.
 If you have run into one, you probably have many questions.
 At Patti Family Law, attorney John Patti has answers.
-From divorce to child custody, he has helped hundreds of clients in the Red Bank area understand their options and rights.
+From divorce to child custody, he has helped hundreds of clients in the Red Bank area and Cape May County understand their options and rights.

 On this page, he has provided answers to some of the questions that he hears most frequently.